-The highest point in the Hindu Kush is Tirich Mir, which reaches a staggering 7,780m above sea-level.
+The highest point is Tirich Mir, which reaches a staggering height of 7,780 m above sea-level.

 With unique topography, wildlife and scenery, visiting and hiking in the Hindu Kush is truly a once in a lifetime experience.